Domagoj0311/fajfar_portfolio/README.md

 # Fajfar's Porfolio
-# This will be my main repository where i will be adding all my upcoming projects.
+# This will be my main repository where i will be adding all the upcoming projects.

 ## Project 1.
 Sales dashboard made in Tableau